 When you come in for a consultation in either Bankruptcy Attorney Offices in Sacramento, Stockton, or Fairfield, CA, I will explain your options under the Bankruptcy Law as well as Bankruptcy alternatives.
 I have worked on thousands of cases and I am capable of giving you scenarios that I have faced as an experienced Bankruptcy Lawyer.

 Everyone needs a second chance.
 Whether you are facing foreclosure or accumulated debts because of illness or lost wages, bankruptcy can give you the second chance that you need to regain control of your life.
-Most people do not know that medical bills and lost of income are the main reason why people file for personal Chapter 7 or 13 Bankruptcy.
+Most people do not know that medical bills and lost of income are the main reasons why people file for personal Chapter 7 or 13 Bankruptcy.
 Everyone at some point in their life find themselves in a situation that is beyond their control.
 Stop blaming yourself and look for a solution for your debt.

 You would be shocked at the number of people who filed for bankruptcy throughout Sacramento, Placer, Yolo, San Joaquin, Stanislaus, Yuba, and Solano county California.
-Most likely you know someone who filed for either Chapter 13 Bankruptcy or Chapter 7 Bankruptcy but they did not tell you.
+Most likely you know someone who filed for either Chapter 13 Bankruptcy or Chapter 7 Bankruptcy but they would not tell you.
 Inaction and delays can only make your situation worse, especially when you are facing imminent foreclosure, wage garnishment, and lawsuit from creditors.
 It is time to put an end to your financial problems and get a fresh start.

 When you come in for your consultation in the Sacramento, Stockton, or Fairfield CA Bankruptcy Attorney Offices, I will go over your personal situation and explain how bankruptcy may affect each of your debts and assets.
 I will not recommend bankruptcy unless you need it.
 My aim is to provide the very best counsel to my clients, and I will be as objective as possible about your options.